yecril71pl/cpp-docs.pl-pl/docs/cppcx/platform-collections-vectorviewiterator-class.md

 ### <a name="parameters"></a>Parametry

-*N*<br/>
+*Azotan*<br/>
-Przemieszczenie całkowite.
+Przemieszczenie liczb całkowitych.

 ### <a name="return-value"></a>Wartość zwracana

-Zaktualizowany VectorViewiterator.
+Zaktualizowana VectorViewIterator.

-## <a name="vectorviewiteratoroperator-operator"></a><a name="operator-plus"></a>VectorViewIterator::operator+ Operator
+## <a name="vectorviewiteratoroperator-operator"></a><a name="operator-plus"></a>VectorViewIterator:: operator + — operator

-Zwraca vectorViewIterator, który odwołuje się do elementu w określonym przemieszczenia z określonego VectorViewIterator.
+Zwraca VectorViewIterator, który odwołuje się do elementu w określonym przemieszczenia z określonego VectorViewIterator.

 ### <a name="syntax"></a>Składnia